633 W 5th Street #2890

 While there is no cure for Complex Regional Pain Syndrome, several treatments and therapies can help manage the physical pain and progression of the disease.

-The following are examples of common therapies and treatments:
+The following are examples of standard therapies and treatments:

 An implant of a motor cortex electrical stimulator near the base of the spinal cord or the affected limb is another treatment for CRPS pain and suffering.

-The stimulator prevents pain signals from reaching the brain by sending low-level electrical stimulation to certain nerves.
-This painful and expensive treatment is designated for CRPS patients with severe or advanced symptoms.
+The stimulator prevents pain signals from reaching the brain by sending low-level electrical stimulation to specific nerves.
+This painful and expensive treatment is for CRPS patients with severe or advanced symptoms.
 CRPS cases often require future medical expenses for pain management and physical therapy to improve blood flow.

 You could develop even more devastating conditions if you don’t treat your Los Angeles CRPS injury with pain management therapy, such as:

-Since no single test can definitively diagnose CRPS, doctors must rely on a physical examination, your medical history, and a variety of procedures (such as x-rays and bone scans) to make a diagnosis.
+Since no single test can definitively diagnose CRPS, doctors must rely on a physical examination, your medical history, and various procedures (such as x-rays and bone scans) to analyze.

 You should visit a doctor immediately if you’re having chronic, severe pain in a limb, especially if it’s making it difficult to touch or move the affected body part.
 Because the symptoms of CRPS can become irreversible at a certain point, it’s essential to diagnose and treat with spinal cord stimulation and other methods as soon as possible.
 The goal is to prevent or avoid nerve damage and more pain signals and sympathetic nerve blocks with extreme sensitivity.

 Our Los Angeles office has recovered millions for our clients.
-Our positive, 5 star client reviews prove our stability and loyalty.
-Give our law offices a call today to get a free, risk-free consultation.
+Our cheerful, 5-star client reviews prove our stability and loyalty.
+Call our law offices today for a free, risk-free consultation.

-Sadly, the great severity of the agony caused by CRPS, also called RSD, often results in the terrible death of a loved one.
-In some jurisdictions, deceased relatives have the right to initiate a wrongful death lawsuit seeking financial compensation from all at-fault or liable parties.
-You can call our personal injury law firm for a free consultation and additional information about wrongful death cases.
+Sadly, the tremendous severity of the agony caused by CRPS, also called RSD, often results in the terrible death of a loved one.
+In some jurisdictions, deceased relatives can initiate a wrongful death lawsuit seeking financial compensation from all at-fault or liable parties.
+You can call our personal injury law firm for a free consultation and additional information about criminal death cases.
 Give us a call now at (213) 596-9642.